Photo credit: Anthony Lydekker

 Writing

-If you’re interested in classical music programme notes or features written to order, this is where to start looking.
+If you’re interested in classical music programme notes drawn from my substantial archive, this is where to start looking.
 Please click on the Writing menu above.

 My biography of Liszt – in the format of a double CD set, plus a handsomely printed booklet containing the full 55,000-word text – is published by Naxos: